What is a Reverse Mortgage?

 With the exception of a fee for government-required HECM counseling, most of the fees associated with a HECM can be financed with your loan, so there’s no immediate out-of-pocket expense.
 The costs are added to the loan amount (“principal”) and paid along with the accrued interest when the loan becomes due.
 These fees may include an origination fee, closing costs, a mortgage insurance premium (required for HECM loans) and a monthly servicing fee.
 Your HECM loan specialist can provide a detailed breakdown.

-You’ll repay the loan balance, any fees that have been added, and the accrued interest.
-Homeowners (or their heirs) usually choose to do this through the sale of the home.
+At the end of a reverse mortgage, you will repay the loan balance, any added fees, and the accrued interest.
+Homeowners (or their heirs) usually choose to do this by selling the home.
 Repaying the loan with other assets or by refinancing through a conventional mortgage is also an option if you or your heirs want to keep the home.